Hedge fund firm Polygon sold for $99 million

-LONDON Tetragon Financial Group (TFG.AS) has bought Polygon Management, once one of the world's biggest hedge funds and a high-profile casualty of the financial crisis, for $98.5 million (61.4 million pounds), to expand its asset management business.
+LONDON Tetragon Financial Group has bought Polygon Management, once one of the world's biggest hedge funds and a high-profile casualty of the financial crisis, for $98.5 million, to expand its asset management business.

 Based on Friday's closing share price, the transaction is valued at $98.5 million.